KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 To visualize major metrics such as customers, distributors, total sales, etc.
 2. Funnel chart:
 To visualize sales by product class eg antibiotics.
-3. Line Chart:
+3. Column Chart:
 To display monthly sales trends.
 4. Bar Chart:
 Compare sales performance by the top five sales representatives.
 5. Pie Chart:
 To show the percentage contribution of each sales team to total sales.
 6. Bar chart with drill down features:
-Display sales by the two channesl-pharmacy and hospital and further by four sub-channels.
+Display sales by the two channels-pharmacy and hospital and further by four sub-channels.
 7. Slicers:
-By country, channel,sub_channel, team, and year to filter the visualizations for a granular view.
+By country, channel, sub-channel, team, and year to filter the visualizations for a granular view.

 ### Dashboard
 Pharma sales dashboard <img width="1418" height="797" alt="Pharma Sales Dashboard" src="https://github.com/user-attachments/assets/d20b1a6d-d1dd-4428-afa9-bfa18c10b636" />